 Above all we attempt to engender the enjoyment and excitement of discovery and the ability to solve practical problems, while at the same time developing an awareness of the moral dilemmas in society which scientific advances may cause.

 We believe that we must encourage our pupils to be responsible members of society, and to develop a healthy respect towards themselves, others and all living plants and creatures in our world.
-Sex education is cross-
+Sex education is cross-curricular with PHSE and covered within a year 6 Relationships Conference.
+The Conference covers the concepts of creation, Images of self and others, Puberty, sexual relationships and conception, marriage and bereavement.
+The Conference was described by Ofsted as an outstanding resource.

-Science Week is celebrated each year with various science based workshops, drama and a whole school competition.
+Science Week is celebrated each year with science based workshops and a whole school competition.